 Calculate χ² (chi squared) from the expression

 The probability that random differences, not due to the remedy, would make χ² as large as 3.8 is 0.05, or in other words if χ² is greater than this, the odds are at least 19 to 1 that the remedy had some effect.
 If χ² = 6.6 the probability is 0.01 and the odds are 99 to 1.
-This formula is only accurate when the numbers involved are large; there is no simple easy of working out the odds accurately when the numbers are small.
+This formula is only accurate when the numbers involved are large; there is no simple way of working out the odds accurately when the numbers are small.

 The content of almost all of Gaddum’s 1940 chapter could have been written yesterday, but there are two respects in which he would probably been more cautious if he had been writing today.
 The section on random allocation and the last section on statistical analysis betray a common misinterpretation of tests of significance which has existed for over a century.
 In 1940, RA Fisher dominated statistical thinking, and Gaddum describes Fisher’s approach to inference – null hypothesis testing that generates a p value.
 Gaddum describes the use of statistical methods to calculate “The probability that the observed difference between the two groups of data would occur by chance”, but it is now universally recognised by statisticians that the p value is not the “probability that the results occurred by chance”, though that remains a very common misapprehension to this day (for example, Gigerenzer et al. 2004; Wasserstein et al. 2016).
 Unfortunately the calculation of the probability that the results occurred by chance involves making some important assumptions.
 One suggested solution to this problem is to supplement p values with an estimate of the minimum false positive risk (Colquhoun 2017; 2018).
 If p equals 0.05 in a single experiment then, under plausible assumptions, the risk that a ‘significant’ result is a false positive is at least 20–30%.
-That is one reason why the term ‘statistically significant’ has given rise to an alarming number of wrong conclusions about the effects of treatments (Matthews 2019).
+That is one reason why the term ‘statistically significant’ has given rise to an alarming number of wrong conclusions about the effects of treatments (Matthews 2020, Part 1 and Part 2).

 The other matter on which Gaddum might have used more cautious wording if he had been writing today is his reference to the possible effects of suggestion, which, he asserted, ‘may play a very important part in therapeutics’.
 This view anticipated references in the 1950s to ‘the power of the placebo’ made by Beecher (1955) and others.
 Obtaining unbiased estimates of the effects of suggestion (placebo effects) requires comparisons between patients who have been randomly allocated to take placebos and other patients who have been allocated to a ‘no‐treatment’ control group.
 Without such a comparison, the effect of a placebo intervention cannot be distinguished from the natural course of the disease, and other factors, for example regression to the mean – the tendency for extreme measurements to be closer to the mean (average) when repeated.
 A systematic review of such comparisons by Hróbjartsson and Gøtzsche (2010) did not suggest that, in general, placebo interventions had important effects, but that they can influence patient‐reported outcomes in certain settings and on some outcomes, especially pain and nausea.
 Even among trials at low risk of bias, however, the estimated effect on pain varied from negligible to important.
 Debate continues on how to distinguish patient‐reported effects of placebo from biased reporting, regression to the mean and other factors.